Sunday, December 7, 2025

 TLDR

-"At that time the World-Honored One calmly arose from his samadhi and addressed Shariputra, saying: "The wisdom of the Buddhas is infinitely profound and immeasurable."
+"At that time the World-Honored One calmly arose from his samadhi and addressed Shariputra, saying: 'The wisdom of the Buddhas is infinitely profound and immeasurable.'"
 The Buddha explains how his wisdom can't be taught.
-His traditional teachings-the teaching of the historical Buddha- were provisional teaching.
-But, since Śāriputra asked three times, the Buddha decides to teach his true teachings: all people are bound for Buddhahood.
-The following chapters of The Lotus Sutra are the true teachings of the Buddha.
-Ironically, the teachings people can't understand...
+His traditional teachings-the traditional teachings of the historical Buddha- were provisional teachings.
+But, since Śāriputra asks three times, the Buddha decides to teach his true teachings that all people are bound for Buddhahood.
+The following chapters of The Lotus Sutra, according to The Lotus Sutra, are the true teachings of the Buddha.

 Reading Response

-So, the Mahāyāna have to undermine the Buddha's traditional teachings because the Buddha didn't teach that everyone is destined for Buddhahood.
-How do you do that?
-Well, you take the Buddha's top student and you create a dialogue between then where the Buddha explains why his previous teachings weren't the true teachings.
+Take one of the Buddha's top students and create a dialogue between them where the Buddha explains why his previous teachings weren't the true teachings.
 This isn't that crazy because many Asians already agree with ideas like enlightenment and wisdom can't be verbally expressed.
+So there is a logic to why the

 Chapter three coming next!